Latvia's prime minister announces resignation | Politics

 - Latvia

+Karins's party governed the European Union nation of 1.9 million, with support from the conservative National Alliance and the United List of smaller parties giving him a narrow parliamentary majority.
+But relations with the coalition soured after it failed to field a joint candidate a presidential election in May.

+On Friday, Karins made an abortive attempt to bring more parties into government.
+They included the left-leaning Progressives party and the Greens and the Farmers Union, a coalition of conservative groups fronted by Aivars Lembergs, the mayor of port town Ventspils who was put on a U.S. sanctions list for alleged corruption in 2019.

-Karins' centre-right New Unity party plans to select its candidate for the post of prime minister on Wednesday, he said.
-It is ultimately up to President Edgars Rinkevics to give a mandate to a new potential prime minister to try to form a government.
-Any new coalition would also face a vote in parliament before it can take office.
+Karins' New Unity party plans to select its candidate for prime minister on Wednesday, he said.
+President Edgars Rinkevics has responsibility for giving a mandate to a new prime minister to try to form a government.
+That candidate would also face a parliamentary vote of confidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)